hbsu/GPU-Project/Image Signal Processor/ABOUT.md

   <p>
     The rest wasn't as hard, I just wanted to implement many structural multiplication and shifting modules, and emulate matrix multiplication because I know that many neural networks need that hardware to work.
 I wanted to be able to target these applications if I ever did a fpga project based on this.
   </p>

+the isp_pipeline module contains a call for each of the pipeline stages.
+All of the blc_c_N modules can be found in blc_c.v, and same with the rest.

 </div>